Information for the IT team

 OpenAthens overview

 It's a single sign-on system that uses SAML to work with the kind of federated access the library use to provide access to online journals and databases to the end-users.
-Identities can be managed within a hosted platform, but there are options to devolve that to your systems if they are compatible.
+Identities can be managed within a hosted platform, and there are options to devolve that to your systems if they are compatible.
 As it uses SAML, it can also be used to access enterprise applications.

 Networking